 - Brown Rice Protein Powder– Earthy in flavor and texture, this vegan protein powder keeps the cookies soft and chewy.
 Be sure to use a vanilla flavored one, otherwise, the cookies will be very bland.

 - Casein Protein Powder– My favorite protein powder for baking.
-Casein protein powder never dries out baked goods, and has the most delicious flavor.
-Casein is only suitable for gluten free and keto diets.
+This blend of powder never dries out baked goods, and has the most delicious flavor.

 - Do not overbake the cookies, as they continue to cook as they cool down.
 While the cookies may look a little underbaked, they will firm up beautifully while cooling down.

-- To store: Leftover protein cookies can be stored at room temperature, in a sealed container, for up to 14 days (2 weeks).
+- To store: Leftover cookies can be stored at room temperature, in an airtight container, for up to 14 days.
 If you’d like them to keep longer, store them in the refrigerator.

-- To freeze: Freeze leftover cookies by storing them in a ziplock bag.
-They will freeze well for up to 6 months.
+- To freeze: Place leftovers in a ziplock bag and store them in the freezer for up to 6 months.

 Protein Cookies (4 Ingredients!)